tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

     Returns:
       Numpy array of predicted probabilities (or an iterable of predicted probabilities if as_iterable is True).
+Each predicted class is represented by its class index (i.e. integer from 0 to n_classes-1).

 - - -